"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

-Yeah, well, buddy, if you would like an answer, choking me isn't exactly the smartest way to go about it!
+Yeah, well, buddy, if you would like an answer, choking me wasn't exactly the smartest way to go about it!

 "Put her down, now," another deep and mean sounding voice barked.

-And plop, back down I went, wrapping my hands around my throat, gulping down as much air as I could.
+And plop, back down I went, wrapping my hands around my throat, gulping down as much air as I could between dry coughs.